noop-inc/noop-sample-app-covid-19-mobility/client/README.md

 # Noop Full-Stack Sample Application (Client Facing Service Component)

-The source code included in this directory is for a Vue.js single-page application.
+The source code included in this directory includes a Vue.js single-page application.
 The directions in this directory's `Noopfile` creates a build for this application, and hosts the resulting files within an NGINX container.

 ## Client Noopfile
 ```